groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 4.0.1 (2025-04-01) =
+* FIXED Missing YouTube video in readme.
+* FIXED Multi-Branch not always returning the correct branch.
+* FIXED error notices above flows table if steps that are not registered are used in the flow preview

 = 4.0 (2025-03-31) =
 * RENAMED Funnels → Flows, and Benchmarks → Triggers